National Skills Development Authority: History

 In 2008, the government of Bangladesh formed the National Skills Development Council under the Ministry of Labour and Employment.
 On 16 January 2019, the Bangladeshi government dismantled the National Skills Development Council and formed the National Skills Development Authority.
 The authority was formed under the National Skills Development Authority Act-2018, which was passed through the parliament.
-The authority is headed by a chairperson with the rank of secretary.
+The authority is headed by a chairman with the rank of secretary.
 The authority also inherited all the obligations, contracts, and liabilities of the National Skills Development Council.